nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
   `select 2`<br>
-  Selects the 2nd person in the address book.
+  Selects the 2nd task in the task list.
 * `find Betsy` <br>
   `select 1`<br>
-  Selects the 1st person in the results of the `find` command.
+  Selects the 1st task in the results of the `find` command.
 <br><br><br>

 ### Clearing all entries : `clear`